How to Find Dealer Invoice Price

 Sales Incentives

 Dealers can earn a lot of money by hitting sales goals for the month, quarter, or year.
 When you shop near the end of those target dates, you can save big because dealerships may be more willing to negotiate so they can hit their goal.
-Dealers can get bonuses from manufacturers for selling certain models and based on consumer reviews.
+Dealers can get bonuses from manufacturers for selling certain models based on consumer reviews.

 Frequently Asked Questions